 If quarterly payments concern you, there are also a couple of ways to help manage them.

 - Credit overpayments from the previous year.
 If you are eligible for a tax refund, you can elect to apply that amount to your next year’s taxes.
 You should definitely consult a tax professional before going this route, because it is complicated and not always the right choice.
 However, it can help alleviate some of your tax burden and lower your quarterly payments for the coming year.

 - Withhold tax payments from W2 income.
 If you have a full-time job, or if your spouse is paid on a W2, you can elect to have extra tax withheld from their paycheck.
 This form of payment supersedes quarterly payments and you can rest easy until the April filing deadline.

 How to do taxes as a freelancer in 7 steps

 So now you know if you need to pay taxes, and you’ve calculated your quarterly payment schedule.
 Let’s get into the details of how to do taxes as a freelancer.

 Freelancers can set up their business a few different ways.
 The two most common are a sole proprietorship and an LLC.
 A sole proprietorship just means a single individual (you) runs a business (your freelance income).

 An LLC is a bit more complex and requires official paperwork to set up.
 The main benefit of incorporating as an LLC is to limit your tax liability.
 LLC actually stands for limited liability company.
 As the owner of an LLC, you are doing business separate from your personal finances.

 What does this have to do with learning how to do taxes as a freelancer?
-If you are operating under an LLC, you’ll file taxes under the LLC and pay those taxes from a separate business bank account.
+If you are operating under an LLC, you’ll file taxes under the LLC and pay those taxes from a separate self-employed bank account.
 As a sole proprietor, you use your personal name and bank account to file your return.
 So it’s important to know the pros and cons of both and how to make the shift if needed.